TomOverland/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 12th, 2021

+**Today's Progress**: Today I worked on creating a backend server and learning more about node and express.

+**Thoughts**: I wish I had more time to code tonight, but it looks like Tuesdays are going to be tough due to other commitments.
+I will just have to code earlier in the day to accomodate.

 ### Day 5: January 11th, 2021

 **Today's Progress**: I found the issue on my google books search.
 The API was returning image url strings which started with http://, and my https:// website host didn't like them.
 I worked on my Yelp clone most of today and planned out adding a back end to it.
 I also worked on my component life cycle practice, by creating a social network for pets on Codecademy.